It can be a challenge to travel around northern Sumatra.

 …or visit our Indonesia page.

 What did you think?
-Have you been to North Sumatra?
+Have you been to Northern Sumatra?
 Do you have any recommendations to add to our itinerary?
 Or perhaps you’re thinking of visiting there in the near future?
 Either way, we’d love to hear from you so please add your comments below.

 Hi, we’re Ian and Nicky, an English couple on a voyage of discovery around the world, and this blog is designed to reflect what we see, think and do.
 Actually, we’d like to think it also provides information, entertainment and inspiration for other “mature” travellers, too.
 So please feel free to pour yourself a glass of something suitably chilled and take a look around.